 Q: What quality do your students have which other college students lack?

 A: At JIMS we believe that each student has a distinct set of capabilities.
 If guided and mentored in the most suitable direction, every student can claim his destiny.
 When their unique qualities are honed and also unidentified ones are developed, they emerge as the most competent lot for the industry.
 We have our in-house mentorship program comprising faculty, corporate, alumni and placement mentor to hand-hold the students.

 Q: Do you think the curriculum of the courses taught in your institute fits in the requirement of the industry?

 A: The course curriculum for PGDM-International Business at JIMS very well fits the requirement of the industry.
 The course curriculum is developed and continuously updated keeping in view the changing industry expectation.
-The syllabus is revised by experts and practitioners for its quality and benchmarking across industry.
-For IB specialisation there are specific papers like International trade logistics, Global supply chain management, and international trade risk procedure has been taught to the students.
-The subject knowledge along with the practical skills and intellectual ability give our students a head start in their corporate lives.
+The syllabus is revised by experts and practitioners for its quality and benchmarking across the industry.
+For IB specialization there are specific papers like International trade logistics, Global supply chain management, and international trade risk procedure that have been taught to the students.
+The subject knowledge along with the practical skills and intellectual ability gives our students a head start in their corporate lives.

-Q: Is your college receptive to the innovation, technology, science & entrepreneurship?
+Q: Is your college receptive to innovation, technology, science & entrepreneurship?

 A: We acknowledge all of these as the agents of change.
 Innovation and technology are responsible for radical transformation and drive for entrepreneurship steer way for the sustenance and proliferation of most ideas.
-JIMS has an institution Incubation Cell in which students actively participate and conduct entrepreneurship-related events.
-The college provides the mentorship, financial guidance and support and trains them for funding exercises.
-Some of the regular features in this regard include mentorship sessions, founder series, and business plan competition, pitch trainings, etc.
+JIMS has an Institution Incubation Cell in which students actively participate and conduct entrepreneurship-related events.
+The college provides mentorship, financial guidance, and support and trains them for funding exercises.
+Some of the regular features in this regard include mentorship sessions, founder series, and business plan competition, pitch training, etc.